Friday, 28 February 2025

 Gazing at the vast expanse of the pristine scenery, makes one feel connected to everything that the earth beholds.

-A trip to Dolphin's Nose makes one realise the much needed break, to step away from the boring routine and to rejuvenate by just soaking, in the beauty that nature has gifted around us.
+A trip to Dolphin's Nose makes one realise to take a break and to step away from the boring routine and rejuvenate by soaking, in the beauty that nature has gifted all around us.

 Saturday, 11 January 2025